To get started in blacksmithing, you need:

 Finally, if you do send an email or post a message to a newsgroup with a question in it:

-Tell us in general where you live like "west central Wisconsin" (me).
+Tell them in general where you live like "west central Wisconsin" (me).
 Who knows--- you may live a mile from me or some other person who can help.